lachenmayer/arrowsmith/README.md

 Arrowsmith is an augmented editor for the functional reactive programming language [Elm](http://www.elm-lang.org/), which lets you evaluate your code right inside the editor, and instantly updates whenever you change anything.

+**If you want to find out more about why I created this, [watch my presentation](https://www.youtube.com/watch?v=csRaVagvx0M) or [read my report](https://github.com/lachenmayer/arrowsmith/blob/master/report.pdf). :)**

 ![Screenshot](https://raw.githubusercontent.com/lachenmayer/arrowsmith/master/screenshot.png)

 Arrowsmith loads your Elm project directly from a GitHub repository, and compiles your Elm files for you.
 It shows you each of the definitions in your Elm file separately.
 Each definition has a type (either a type you defined yourself, or an inferred type), and a little "play" button.
 Clicking the "play" button evaluates that definition, displaying it just below the definition.
 If you change any part of your code, the values will update immediately.

 Some values have special representations: values of type `Color` show the color, rather than a textual representations. `List`s and `Dict`s display each item individually.
-Other special representations are planned, but currently not implemented.
+Time-varying numbers (`Signal Float`) are displayed as a graph that changes over time.

 ## Installation